Store Mapping

 Lenses in Depth

-In those cases, you will most likely need Stores for the single properties of your main entity, and - later on - for the properties of the child-entity like the street in an address in our example from above.
+In those cases, you will most likely need Stores for the properties of your main entity, and - later on - for the properties of the child-entity like the street in an address in our example from above.

 A Lens is basically a way to describe the relation between an outer and inner entity in a structure.
 It focuses on the inner entity from the viewpoint of the outer entity, which is how it got its name.
 Lenses are especially useful when using immutable data-types like fritz2 does.
-A Lens needs to handle the following:

 • Getting the value of the inner entity from a given instance of the outer entity